-In 2017 HEE, in partnership with NHS Improvement, produced a framework for advancing practice to enable a national and consistent approach to, and understanding of, advanced practice roles.
-The Multi-Professional Framework for Advanced Clinical Practice in England (HEE, 2017) (MPF) defines advanced practice as:
+In 2017, NHS England produced a framework for advancing practice to enable a national and consistent approach to, and understanding of, advanced practice roles.
+The Multi-Professional Framework for Advanced Practice in England (NHS England, 2025) (MPF) defines advanced practice as:

-Advanced clinical practice is delivered by experienced, registered health and care practitioners.
-It is a level of practice characterised by a high degree of autonomy and complex decision making.
-This is underpinned by a master's level award or equivalent that encompasses the four pillars of clinical practice, leadership and management, education and research, with demonstration of core capabilities and area specific clinical competence.
+Advanced practice is delivered by accomplished registered health and care professionals.
+It is a level of practice characterised by a high degree of autonomy and designated responsibility for complex decision making.
+This is underpinned by a post-registration master's level award or equivalent undertaken by an experienced practitioner that encompasses all four pillars of clinical practice, leadership and management, education, and research.

-Advanced clinical practice embodies the ability to manage clinical care in partnership with individuals, families and carers.
-It includes the analysis and synthesis of complex problems across a range of settings, enabling innovative solutions to enhance people's experience and improve outcomes."
-(HEE, 2017)
+Advanced practice embodies the ability to manage care in partnership with individuals, families, and carers.
+It includes the analysis and synthesis of complex problems, and management of clinical risk and uncertainty across a range of settings, enabling innovative solutions to expedite access to care, optimise people's experiences, and improve outcomes.

+(NHS England, 2025)

 It is important that you have an awareness and understanding of the Multi-Professional Framework, as it will guide your learning now and development post-qualification.
-It is likely that your portfolio of clinical practice evidence will need to be mapped to the capabilities outlined within it.
+It is likely that your portfolio of development as a trainee advanced practitioner will need to be mapped to the capabilities outlined within it.

-Who can be an Advanced Clinical Practitioner?
+Who can be an Advanced Practitioner?